convox/convox/docs/installation/development-rack/ubuntu.md

 ### Tips for Ubuntu 20.04 Users

-As an Ubuntu 20.04 user, in order to get the Kubernetes steps that follow to work, a slight modification to your local `/etc/resolv.conf` file is required. `microk8s` leverages your local DNS configuration to configure DNS resolution in Kubernetes, and the following commands will provide a workaround to a bug that is encountered with Kubernetes version 1.13:
+As an Ubuntu 20.04 user, in order to get the Kubernetes steps that follow to work, a slight modification to your local `/etc/resolv.conf` file is required. `microk8s` leverages your local DNS configuration to configure DNS resolution in Kubernetes, and the following commands will provide a workaround to a bug that is encountered with `microk8s` version 1.13:

 Make a backup of your `/etc/resolv.conf` file: